japila-books/spark-sql-internals/docs/spark-sql-CommandUtils.md

 updateTableStats(sparkSession: SparkSession, table: CatalogTable): Unit
 ----

-`updateTableStats` updates the table statistics of the input link:spark-sql-CatalogTable.adoc[CatalogTable] (only if the link:spark-sql-CatalogTable.adoc#stats[statistics are available] in the metastore already).
+`updateTableStats` updates the table statistics of the input spark-sql-CatalogTable.md[CatalogTable] (only if the spark-sql-CatalogTable.md#stats[statistics are available] in the metastore already).

-`updateTableStats` requests `SessionCatalog` to link:spark-sql-SessionCatalog.adoc#alterTableStats[alterTableStats] with the <<calculateTotalSize, current total size>> (when link:spark-sql-properties.adoc#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property is turned on) or empty statistics (that effectively removes the recorded statistics completely).
+`updateTableStats` requests `SessionCatalog` to spark-sql-SessionCatalog.md#alterTableStats[alterTableStats] with the <<calculateTotalSize, current total size>> (when spark-sql-properties.md#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property is turned on) or empty statistics (that effectively removes the recorded statistics completely).

-IMPORTANT: `updateTableStats` uses link:spark-sql-properties.adoc#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property to auto-update table statistics and can be expensive (and slow down data change commands) if the total number of files of a table is very large.
+IMPORTANT: `updateTableStats` uses spark-sql-properties.md#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property to auto-update table statistics and can be expensive (and slow down data change commands) if the total number of files of a table is very large.

-NOTE: `updateTableStats` uses `SparkSession` to access the current link:SparkSession.md#sessionState[SessionState] that it then uses to access the session-scoped link:SessionState.md#catalog[SessionCatalog].
+NOTE: `updateTableStats` uses `SparkSession` to access the current SparkSession.md#sessionState[SessionState] that it then uses to access the session-scoped SessionState.md#catalog[SessionCatalog].

-NOTE: `updateTableStats` is used when link:hive/InsertIntoHiveTable.adoc[InsertIntoHiveTable], <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.adoc#, InsertIntoHadoopFsRelationCommand>>, `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand` and `LoadDataCommand` commands are executed.
+NOTE: `updateTableStats` is used when hive/InsertIntoHiveTable.md[InsertIntoHiveTable], <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#, InsertIntoHadoopFsRelationCommand>>, `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand` and `LoadDataCommand` commands are executed.

 === [[calculateTotalSize]] Calculating Total Size of Table (with Partitions) -- `calculateTotalSize` Method